 This year, what we did different was plant the basil in the ground instead of the pot, and much to our surprise it seemed to do the trick!
 I haven’t had to buy basil from the store all summer long, and I’m pretty much giddy with excitement.

-Before I start to make the pesto, I like to toast my pine nuts.
-All I do is throw them in a dry pan, and let them sit over a medium heat until they smell nutty and fragrant.
-Once they cool off, the pesto is ready to be made.
+- Toast the pine nuts.
+Throw them in a dry pan, and let them sit over a medium heat until they smell nutty and fragrant.
+Cool.

 Easy Basil Pesto